 With more than 35 harvests under his belt, Ken has built up a wealth of viticulture knowledge including specific vineyard management practices which work best for his own vines.
 It is clear he is most at home when he is working among the vines.
 It is very educational listening to him convey his passion and knowledge about growing wine grapes – specifically about one of the more difficult grapes to grow, Pinot Noir.

-In addition to growing grapes, Ken has been obsessed with antique pin ball machines, slot machines and other antiques for more then 40 years.
+In addition to growing grapes, Ken has been obsessed with antique pin ball machines, slot machines and other antiques for more than 40 years.
 A 100+ year old wooden barn houses some of his collection.
-Ken’s mother was an antiques dealer and he grew up in a house surrounded by old treasures.
+Ken’s mother was an antiques dealer, and he grew up in a house surrounded by old treasures.
 Perhaps his mom’s passion for antiques rubbed off on him.

 This is truly a small family run business.
 Ken’s daughter Elise joined Elkhorn Peak Cellars more recently, helping manage the wine club and working alongside her father in the vineyard.
-Her energy and creativity has been an integral part of the growth and direction of the business.
+Her energy and creativity have been an integral part of the growth and direction of the business.
 Eventually she plans on taking over all of their winemaking.
-And Ken’s wife Faith, is their book keeper.
+And Ken’s wife Faith, is their bookkeeper.